bheinzerling/bpemb/entity_typing_data.md

 ## Notable FIGER type (filename: label_figer_notable_type)

 A map from wikidata labels to exactly one of the 112 fine-grained entity types introduced by [Ling & Weld, 2012](http://aiweb.cs.washington.edu/ai/pubs/ling-aaai12.pdf).
-The entity type is selected via the *notable type* property in Freebase.
+The entity type is selected via the *notable type* property in Freebase, i.e. a single entity type most commonly associated with an entity.
 This is the data on which the results reported in our [paper](https://arxiv.org/pdf/1710.02187.pdf) are based.

 ## FIGER types (filename: label_figer_types)